-Retention As early as possible in the school year and in the student's school career, certificated staff shall identify students who should be retained and who are at risk of being retained in accordance retention, the student will be provided opportunities for remedial instruction.
+When a student is recommended for retention or is identified as being at risk for retention, the student will be provided opportunities for remedial instruction and an SST should be held prior to retaining.
 During the school year, the student may attend after school remediation classes to meet district promotional standards.
 Students may also attend summer school to meet district promotional standards.
-Students may be assigned additional periods.
 Attendance standards and satisfactory coursework must be maintained to receive credits.